gerwintrip/BattleShipsClient/README.md

 This is a client for the Battleships game.

 ## How to run
-1. Clone the repository
+1. Download the latest release
-2. Run the Main class
+2. Add release as module dependency in project
-3. Enter the server address, port and username
+3. Make new MyBattleShipsClient class that extends from BattleShipsClient
-4. Enjoy!
+4. Implement abstract methods.

 ## Server Protocol
 Communication between the client and the server is done using the following protocol: